 Q: “I’m comfortable with my child being gay.”

-Let's start by stating that we at Marriage Pact are in full support of our LGBTQ+ friends and do not support discrimination based on gender identity or sexual orientation (queerphobia) in any form.
-And while surveys show that almost everyone in college shares our support, we also recognize that queerphobia does exist in our world.
+Let's start by stating that the team behind the Marriage Pact is in full support of the queer community and we don't support discrimination (in this case, queerphobia) in any form.
+And while surveys show that almost everyone in college shares this view, we also recognize that queerphobia exists in our world.

 As such, an important responsibility of the Marriage Pact questionnaire is to identify incompatible views privately so that students will not experience discrimination when connecting with their matches.

-The unfortunate truth is that, even today, queerphobia exists in the world—whether those views are informed by religion or by the culture in which the people who hold these views were raised.
+The unfortunate truth is that, even today, queerphobia exists in the world—whether those views are informed by religion, or by the culture in which people were raised.
 Discrimination is real, even here, where people come from all corners of the country and many different parts of the globe.

 The Marriage Pact looks to find the best match possible for each person here on campus.
-How devastating would it be if a queer student were matched with someone who were homophobic toward them?
+How devastating would it be if someone got a match who was openly homophobic towards them?

-Confronting the existence of systemic discrimination is difficult, but we thought that experiencing homophobia firsthand (like a homophobic slur on your first socially-distanced walk with your match) would be worse.
+Confronting the existence of systemic discrimination is difficult, but we thought that experiencing homophobia firsthand (like a homophobic slur in reply to the match email) would be worse than seeing this topic in the questionnaire.

-This question’s presence in our questionnaire in no way represents an endorsement of different respondents’ views.
-It’s included currently because we think that it would be irresponsible of us to pretend queerphobia doesn’t exist, or do nothing to avoid preventable situations of overt or covert discrimination when matches come out.
+This question’s presence doesn't represents an endorsement of different respondents’ views.
+It’s included currently because we think that it would be irresponsible of us to either (1) pretend queerphobia doesn’t exist, or (2) do nothing to avoid preventable situations of overt or covert discrimination when matches come out.

 Just ten years ago, in 2011, the majority of US states had voter-approved constitutional bans on same-sex marriage.
 Still today, the queer community doesn’t have the same range of social rights as others—for example, since 1983, the American Red Cross has banned blood donations from men who’d had a same-sex encounter.